5 Keys to Making Decisions in Order to Be Happy

-William James, the famous philosopher and psychologist from the early 20th century, made it clear through his work that regardless of the passage of time, one thing is still relevant today: making decision is one of the keys to happiness.
+William James, the famous philosopher and psychologist from the early 20th century, made it clear through his work that regardless of the passage of time, one thing is still relevant today: Making decisions is one of the keys to happiness.

-Happiness is like trying to keep your balance while standing on a table.
-One step forward or one step back causes the whole situation to unravel, which is why your primary goal should be to make the right decisions to keep you at that perfect, balanced spot.
+Happiness is like trying to keep your balance while balancing on a ball.
+One step forward or one step back causes the whole thing to slip from beneath you.
+That’s why your primary goal should be to make the right decisions to keep you at that perfect, balanced spot.

-1. A new thought, a more powerful emotion
+1. A new thought creates a more powerful emotion for making decisions

-According to positive psychology–explained in detail by authors such as Vera Poseck (2013)–in order to be happy you have to believe that you deserve it.
-Something that seems so simple could end up completely changing your day to day life:
+According to positive psychology–explained in detail by authors such as Vera Poseck (2013)–in order to be happy, you have to believe that you deserve it.
+Yes, something that seems so simple could end up completely changing your day to day life:

 - This changes your thoughts to prevent the negative or stressful events from becoming a wall, or rocks along the way.
 Having a less fatalistic outlook definitely allows you to confront issues more holistically.

 - Losing your job, for example, can be traumatic.
-But sometimes this forces you to start anew, and to even start projects that at times, are even more productive.
+However, sometimes this forces you to start anew, and to even start projects that are even more productive and fulfilling.

-- Breaking up with your partner, fighting with or losing a friend… All of these are also very tough situations that force you to live through certain kinds of grief, but sometimes these vital moments teach you to be stronger.
+- Breaking up with your partner, fighting with or losing a friend… All of these are also very tough situations that force you to live through certain kinds of grief.
+However, sometimes these vital moments teach you to be stronger.

-Persevering doesn’t mean simply tolerating anything, tolerating harmful situations, or getting stuck when met with adversity.
+Persevering doesn’t mean simply tolerating anything or getting stuck when met with adversity.
 Persevering also means fighting, working up strength, and most of all, being resilient, according to what was explained by a group of psychologists in another publication of Papeles del psicólogo.

-- Neuropsychologists explain how the brain is designed to analyze everything negative that happens to you, and to learn from adversity.
+Neuropsychologists explain that the brain is designed to analyze everything negative that happens to you, and to learn from adversity.
 You are stronger than you think, which is something you should never forget.

 - Taking things for granted and not being thankful for every beautiful thing around you means you’re wearing dark glasses that block you from your ability to be happy.

-- Your family, a peaceful, harmonious day, the health of your loved ones, your children’s happiness, the companionship of your pets… all of these are things you should be thankful for.
+- Your family and friends, a peaceful, harmonious day, the health of your loved ones, your children’s happiness, the companionship of your pets… all of these are things you should be thankful for.

-5. Being able to give and receive happiness
+5. Be able to give and receive happiness

-Sometimes people fall into a type of “materialistic happiness”, where each strategy, action and thought is oriented around bringing self-happiness.
-Slowly this deteriorates into a selfish lifestyle.
+Sometimes, people fall into a rut of “materialistic happiness”, where each strategy, action and thought is oriented around bringing self-happiness.
+Slowly, this deteriorates into a selfish lifestyle.

-- There’s nothing more gratifying than making decisions in which everyone wins and no one loses; whereby a change that you start benefits both people, that lets everyone see how life is more beautiful when the common good is shared.
+- There’s nothing more gratifying than making decisions in which everyone wins and no one loses.
+After all, life is more beautiful when the common good is shared.